Trainer#

 • precision (Precision | str, optional) โ€“ Numerical precision to use for training.
 One of fp32, amp_bf16 or amp_fp16 (recommended). (default: Precision.FP32 if training on CPU; Precision.AMP_FP16 if training on GPU)

-• precision_config (Optional[Dict[str, Any]]) โ€“ The config for FP8 scaling strategy.
+• precision_config (Optional[dict[str, Any]]) โ€“ The config for FP8 scaling strategy.
 See parameters for DelayedScaling.

 • device_train_microbatch_size (Union[int, float, str), optional) โ€“